Baldwin AS-616: Preservation

-A tenth example was formerly preserved, Southern Pacific #5239, which was sent to the Oregon and Northwestern Railroad in October 1964 where it was used on O&NW as #2.
+A ninth example was formerly preserved, Southern Pacific #5239, which was sent to the Oregon and Northwestern Railroad in October 1964 where it was used on O&NW as #2.
 It was then cannibalized for spare parts through the final years of operation, It was then stored in 1984 before being sold to Pacific Northwest Chapter of the National Railway Historical Society in October 1990.
 5239 was then later given to National Transportation Museum, St. Louis, Missouri, until it was stored in Tigard, Oregon and was subsequently scrapped in November 2009.